The Battles We Pick

 David Shorr

-What can we learn about making social and political change from talking to people who do that work for a living?
-Making change takes a combination of persistence, shrewdness, and luck.
-On the Battles We Pick podcast, we hear skilled advocates and organizers talk about how these elements played into their efforts.
+What can we learn about making social and political change from talking to professional change-makers?
+This work takes a combination of persistence, shrewdness, and luck.
+On the Battles We Pick podcast, skilled advocates and organizers talk about how they deal with the various challenges they confront.

 Theme music by generous permission of recording artist Stephen.